rkoeninger/hyjinks/README.md

 HTML generation/templating library for Clojure/ClojureScript.

-More history can be found in [this Gist of mine](https://gist.github.com/rkoeninger/cfe4f2814eb3301cb772).

 ## Concept & Usage

 Hyjinks is a set of functions that map directly to html tag names.
 So the code you use to generate your markup looks just like the markup itself: